brihter/link/README.md

 # Link

 Link is an analytical tool for processing complex stratigraphic and spatial cemetery data.
-It integrates, cleans, merges, analyses, solves chronologies and visualizes heterogeneous archaeological datasets — clarifying both the possibilities and the limits of archaeological chronology in contexts of extensive cemetery stratigraphy.
+It integrates, cleans, merges, analyses, solves chronologies and visualizes heterogeneous archaeological datasets, clarifying both the possibilities and the limits of archaeological chronology in contexts of extensive cemetery stratigraphy.

 Link formalizes archaeological reasoning in a way that is computationally explicit, analytically reproducible and open to critical inspection.